AND

 The program is a Public Relations (PR) and communications mentorship program dedicated exclusively to the business development needs of African Tech female founders.

-No, this program is entirely free.
-It is a complimentary service and our contribution to supporting female tech startups in the African startup ecosystem.
+No, this program is a complimentary initiative and our contribution to supporting female tech startups in the African startup ecosystem.

 Meet the Founding Team and Program Mentors